input-output-hk/cardano-docs.iohk.io/_docs/cardano/2017-01-02-addresses.md

 Public keys are also used for verifying your identity when your create a transaction and other auxiliary purposes.

-To sum up, a public key address represents your personal wallet.
+To sum up, a public key address represents your personal account.
 It is constructed as

     address' ← 0x00 + address_hash(public_key)